May 24-30 is national tire safety week! So, here's a short tire story.

 P = Pressure.
 Under inflation or overloading creates excessive stress and heat.
 It can lead to tire failure.
 Over inflation can make the tire more susceptible to road hazard damage and handling issues.
 Check your pressures monthly.
 Tire pressure should always be measured when tires are cold.
 This means your vehicle should be stationary for at least three hours or has not been driven more than one mile.

 A = Alignment.
 Misalignment of wheels can cause uneven and rapid tread wear.
 Have your wheel aligned and tires balanced periodically.

 T = TREAD.
 Check your tires for signs of tread wear.
-Look for the “wear bars”, high and low areas or unusually smooth areas.
-Tires must be replaced when tread is 2/23 of an inch.
-An easy check is placing a penny upside down in the tread grove.
-If part of Lincoln’s head is covered by the tread then you are driving with the proper amount of tread.
+Look for the "wear bars", high and low areas or unusually smooth areas.
+Tires must be replaced when the tread is 2/23 of an inch.
+An easy check is placing a penny upside down in the tread groove.
+If part of Lincoln's head is covered by the tread then you are driving with the proper amount of tread.

 Please call us and schedule your appointment for a tire rotation and balance.
 It's a great time to check all your tires, brakes, and undercarriage for any other issues.